huggingface/diffusers/docs/source/en/optimization/memory.md

 image = pipe(prompt).images[0]
 ```

-CPU offloading works at the submodule level, and not on whole models.
+CPU offloading works on submodules rather than whole models.
 This is the best way to minimize memory consumption, but inference is much slower due to the iterative nature of the diffusion process.
-The UNet component of the pipeline runs several times (as many as `num_inference_steps`); each time, the different submodules of the UNet are sequentially onloaded and then offloaded as they are needed, resulting in a large number of memory transfers.
+The UNet component of the pipeline runs several times (as many as `num_inference_steps`); each time, the different UNet submodules are sequentially onloaded and offloaded as needed, resulting in a large number of memory transfers.

 <Tip>

-Consider using [model offloading](#model-offloading) if you need more speed because it is much faster, but the memory savings won't be as large.
+Consider using [model offloading](#model-offloading) if you want to optimize for speed because it is much faster.
+The tradeoff is your memory savings won't be as large.

 </Tip>